-No part of the balloon or anything attached to it may make contact with the ground or water surface or anything resting on or attached to the ground (marker excepted), within the Marker Measuring Area, if set, or within 200 meters of any goal/target set by the Director or selected by the competitor.
-Penalty for each contact is 100 task points if light or 500 task points if solid.
-The penalty is applied to the task of the goal/target involved.
+No part of the balloon or anything attached to it may make contact with the ground or water surface or anything resting on or attached to the ground (marker excepted), within the Marker Measuring Area or within 200 meters of any goal/target set by the Director or selected by the competitor.
+Penalty for each contact is 100 competition points if light or 500 competition points if solid.
+Note: A contact is solid if as a result a change of motion of the basket or the envelope is observed.

-Notes:

-- Competitors will not be penalised under both rules for any single contact. - A contact is solid if it is prolonged or results in a change of motion of the basket or the envelope.
+(Note: Competitors will not be penalised under both rules for any single contact.)